 Chinese Vice-Chairman Teng Hsiao-ping's visit to Nepal in the Himalayas has ended with the announcement of Chinese industrial aid.

-Chinese Vice-Chairman Teng Hsiao-ping's visit to Nepal in the Himalayas has ended with the announcement of Chinese industrial aid.
+Background: Chinese Vice-Chairman Teng Hsiao-ping's visit to Nepal in the Himalayas has ended with the announcement of Chinese industrial aid.
 China agreed during the three-day visit to set up a sugar refinery, a paper mill and a ceramics factory there.
 The announcement was made by Nepalese prime Minister Mr Kirtinidhi Bista after Mr Teng's departure from Katmandu.

 SYNOPSIS: Mr Bista was at Katmandu airport to say farewell as Mr Teng prepared to leave for China. he told newsmen that a Chinese team would be visiting Nepal in the near future to study locations for the industrial projects.
 He said that the visit had been considered a great success by both sides.